Gut Bacteria and Weight Loss: Exploring the Connection

 Here are the 5 biggest takeaways from this article about the connection between weight loss and gut bacteria:

 There is a growing amount of evidence that suggests a link between gut bacteria and weight.
-Scientists have discovered that people with obesity often have different and less diverse groups of bacteria in their guts compared to people who aren’t obese [1].
-This difference is also apparent in twins, indicating that the gut microbiome may play a more significant role in weight than genetics.
+Scientists have discovered that people with obesity often have different and less diverse groups of bacteria in their guts compared to people who are not obese [1].
+This difference is also apparent in twins, indicating that the gut microbiome may play a role in determining a person's weight.

 How could your gut microbiome affect your weight?